hashicorp/consul/website/source/intro/getting-started/install.html.markdown

 Available commands are:
     agent          Runs a Consul agent
+    event          Fire a new event
-    force-leave    Forces a member of the cluster to enter the "left" state info           Provides debugging information for operators
+    exec           Executes a command on Consul nodes force-leave    Forces a member of the cluster to enter the "left" state info           Provides debugging information for operators
     join           Tell Consul agent to join cluster